Protein powder is essential, especially if you want to buff up your muscles fast. It repairs damaged muscles and helps in generating new muscle cells.

-The first is use a shaker bottle.
+The first is to use a shaker bottle to mix protein powders.
 It looks like any other reusable bottle.
 However, it has one key feature.
 It contains a mixer that often looks like a whisk shaped into a ball.
 A shaker cup is a convenient way to mix your protein powder with liquids.

-The second option is to use a blender.
-This is the much better option if you are going to combine your protein powder with solid ingredients like bananas or ice cubes.
+According to insights from the National Institutes of Health (NIH), to mix protein powder, simply add the recommended serving size to a blender with your choice of milk or water and blend until smooth .
+This is a much better option if you combine protein powder with solid ingredients like bananas or ice cubes.
 It helps you create delicious protein smoothies in no time.

 How to Make a Smooth Protein Shake

-Even after you’ve chosen the perfect way to mix your powder, there is still the risk of lumping it up.
+Even after you’ve chosen the perfect way to mix protein powder, there is still the risk of lumping it up.

-Lumpy protein shakes just aren’t quite frankly, the worst thing ever, and so we have a few more tips on how you can prevent them.
+Lumpy protein shakes aren’t, quite frankly, the worst thing ever, and so we have a few more tips on how you can prevent them.

-One of these tips is to sift your powder with a fork before mixing it with a liquid.
-This ensures each grain of powder has a better chance of dissolving before it sticks together to form that inseparable goo.
+One of these tips is to sift with a fork before mixing protein powder with a liquid.
+It ensures each grain of powder has a better chance of dissolving before it sticks together to form that inseparable goo.

-If you are using a shaker cup, then another trick to ensure a smooth protein drink is to fill the bottle halfway and then put it in your powder, shake it up, then fill it up with your chosen mixer.
+If you are using a shaker cup, then another trick to ensure a smooth protein drink is to fill the bottle halfway and then add protein powder, shake it up, then fill it up with your chosen mixer.